sonam079/sendmail/Readme.md

 Otherwise it may give you error like `geckodriver should be in execeution path` .
 You can search this error(if you get error like this) on internet and `Stackoverflow` has lots of answer for this question.
+You have to make SMTP server and provide your credentials in Settings.py for working of this project.

 ### Installing